kronosta/wobbloader/docs/notes.md

 In theory you should be able to add more appearances by adding the `GameObject`s to the list and Dictionary and giving them each an integer key; in practice this has not been tried yet.

 It might be a good idea to set up a string-to-integer mapping ID system in this modloader (or perhaps in a framework mod), so that IDs like these won't conflict so easily.

+# Genetics
+Genes are really really complicated, and more research is needed.
+Here's what I've figured out so far:

+- A `Gene` is an instance of a gene on a dog??
+- `GeneticProperty` is an int32-based enum containing the properties that can be modified by a gene.
+- `GeneticDomRecProperty` is somewhat similar to `GeneticProperty`, but with all-or-nothing dominant-recessive genes.
+- Genes are mainly controlled by a `MasterDogGene`, which is a component and somehow connected to a dog.
+Most gene logic happens here
+- Gene values are also stored in a string, and that string is mostly used rather than the `Gene` object
+- `DogLooks` (the component which determines the dog's appearance) reads from the **strings** to determine the visual traits.
+- To obtain the float values from a gene string, use `MathUtil.GetFloatFromGeneSequence`
+- Somewhere along this system, three different types of gene exist, known in code as Standard, Super, and Looped genes.
+I haven't figured out what these do yet, though it's apparent that Super genes only come into play when the passive mutation rate is set to medium or high in the game settings, at least when a dog has pupated (not sure about breeding or whether Super genes even exist then).